clouddrove/github-shared-workflows/README.md

 This workflow is used to deploy serverless stack (SST) application on AWS environment.
 Workflows have been added in `.github/workflows/sst_workflow.yml`.

-Below workflow can be used to deploy SST in preview environment when pull request generated and it destroys the preview environment when pull request closed, merged and labeled as destroy, similarly staging and production is deployed using there defined branches
+Below workflow can be used to deploy SST in preview environment when pull request generated and it destroys the preview environment when pull request closed, merged and labeled as destroy, similarly staging and production is deployed using there defined branches.

 ```yaml
 name: SST Workflow